 What’s my secret?
 Meal planning.
 Here’s what I did to get everyone together for a quick, cheap family dinner every night.

-How to cook dinner every night
+How to cook dinner every night with cheap family dinners

 On Friday night, I planned the menus for the following week.
 On a sheet of paper folded in half, I wrote the menus on one side and the grocery list on the other.
 I always planned a “multiple meal” for Sunday dinner, such as roast beef or chicken, so we’d have leftovers for Monday (or another) night.
 Then I’d plan the rest of the meals so I could start the next night’s meal while heating up the current night’s meal.